inspircd/docs/docs/2/modules/hostchange.md

 #### `<host>`

-The `<host>` tag defines settings about how the blockcaps module should behave.
+The `<host>` tag defines settings about how the hostchange module should behave.
 This tag can only be defined once.

 Name      | Type | Default Value | Description
 --------- | ---- | ------------- | -----------